utep-cs-systems-courses/project-3-updated-dianasramz/README.md

-# Project 3: LCD Game
+# Project 3: Graphical LCD Toy
 ## Introduction

-Continuing your effort to help ACME Solutions provide Christmas toys, your task is now to develop a game for the LCD screen.
+Continuing your effort to help ACME Solutions provide Christmas toys, your task is now to develop a toy with a graphical LCD screen.
 You should utilize the knowledge you havegained working with the buttons and buzzer.
 In addition, a series of libraries have been found to assist you in creating your game.